Historic Sites of Manitoba: Steele Block / Metropolitan Store (360 Portage Avenue, Winnipeg)

 On 16 October 1911, a switch in the basement was thrown for the first light bulbs in the city lit by hydro-electricity provided by the Pointe du Bois Generating Station via the Rover Avenue Electric Terminal.

-The building was later acquired by Metropolitan Stores Limited, though the Steele Block name renamed in common usage.
+The building was later acquired by Metropolitan Stores Limited, though the Steele Block name remained in common usage.
 The apartments were eventually transferred to the management firm of Oldfield, Kirby, and Gardner.
 A devastating fire occurred in the morning of 26 March 1941.
 The blaze raged for eleven hours before being subdued and damage was estimated in the ranged $125,000 to 150,000, a near-complete loss.
 In spite of the property damage, no lives were lost.
 During the summer of 1941, demolition of the burned-out premises was managed by the Canadian Wrecking and Salvage Company, and the remains of the upper four floors were removed fully.
 The facade for the lowest two floors was retained but the rest of the structure was not salvageable.
 A new two-storey Metropolitan Store was built on the same site by the W. A. Irish Company.
 The $50,000 premises opened on 26 February 1942.
 It boasted showcases of South African mahogany and a lunch counter with seating for over 60 guests.

 Today, the site is part of the block occupied by the corporate headquarters of Manitoba Hydro.